jverif/lc-shipwindow/out/README.md

 # Ship Windows
+---
+### WARNING: This mod is no longer maintained and may not function with further game updates.
+### Please use the continuation of this mod by TestAccount666 located **[HERE](https://thunderstore.io/c/lethal-company/p/TestAccount666/ShipWindows/)**.
+---

 Adds three glass windows to the ship's store as permanent ship upgrades.
 Availability and price both configurable.

 ![Screenshot_1](https://raw.githubusercontent.com/jverif/lc-shipwindow/main/Screenshots/showcase.png "Showcase")